 I can eat pasta morning, noon and night, I don’t but I could.
 And when you mix tomatoes and Parmesan cheese, I believe there is nothing better.

-With the extra drying there is more bite to the tomato, which for a tomato in my opinion is a good thing.
+With the extra drying there is more bite to the tomato, which tossed with your favourite long pasta makes the perfect Summer Pasta Dish.

 - 1/4 teaspoon salt

 - 1/2 - 1 teaspoon oregano